-Where a Respondent or Respondents have elected to remain anonymous you must also serve a copy of Information Bulletin #3 "Remaining Anonymous" on the Agent for the anonymous employee(s).
-If the Respondent anonymous employee(s) failed to name an Agent at Review Services you will not be able to serve the Application on them.
-In those circumstances the Registrar asks the Pay Equity Office to forward the Application to those Respondent(s) on your behalf.
+Where a Respondent or Respondents have elected to remain anonymous and failed to name an Agent at Review Services you may not be able to serve your Response on them.
+In those circumstances the Registrar forwards the

+Response to those Respondent(s) on your behalf when an Agent comes forward.

-The Application and a Certificate of Delivery (Form 3) must be filed with the Tribunal no later than 5 days after the effective date of service on the Respondents.
-"Effective date of service" is defined in the Rules.
-The Application and Certificate of Delivery (Form 3) may be filed by hand, regular mail, facsimile transmission, courier, or e-filed.
+The Response and a Certificate of Delivery (Form 3) must be filed with the Tribunal no later than 5 days after the date of effective service on the Applicant and any other Respondents.
+The Response and Certificate of Delivery may be filed by hand, regular mail, facsimile transmission, courier, or e-filed.

-Failure to complete, serve, and file the Application in accordance with the Rules will delay its processing and, ultimately, the scheduling of the hearing.
+Failure to complete, serve, and file the Response in accordance with the Rules will delay its processing and, ultimately, the scheduling of the hearing.